veilm/rethread/README.md

 ```

 The command prints the JSON-encoded return value (strings stay quoted, objects
 and arrays render as expected).
+If your snippet returns a `Promise`, rethread
+waits for it to settle before printing the resolved value (or propagating the
+rejection).
 Errors bubble up as `ERR ...` lines.

 ## support